 This time I was at a loss for words.
 “I guess I just—”

-“You have a bad past,” Appleon finished for me.
+“You have a bad past,” Appoleon continued.
 “You lost a lot of people.
 You have had to say a lot of goodbyes.
 I get that.
 That’s why I’m telling you right now that this isn’t a goodbye.
 This is me telling you that I’ll see you again.”

 “Thank you,” I said.
 “It means a lot.”

-“I’m a thoughtful person,” Appleon said.
+“I’m a thoughtful person,” Appoleon said.
 “Now I have to go get ready for my grand adventure.
-The paladin that’s taking me under his wing needs to get to Lakeshire.”
+The paladin that’s taking me under his wing needs to get to Saltown.”

 “You’re going now?”
 I asked.

 “Yeah, we’re heading out in the morning,” he replied as he started to walk away.
-“I’ll swing through the Mage Quarter when we get back to New Stormwind!”
+“I’ll swing through Bantari when we come back through Stonehaven!”

 That night, I was sad.
 I skipped my class, which alerted Evanor that I wasn’t in a good mood.
 She showed up at the mansion just as the sun was setting and Uncle Maron directed her to the room I had chosen for my sulking.

 When she came through the door I was worried she was going to try cheering me up.
 I wasn’t in the mood and very nearly told her so before she had a chance to speak.
 Instead, she wrapped me up in her arms and rested her head against my own.
-It was peaceful and warm and I very much liked feeling her hold me.
+It was peaceful and I very much liked feeling of her holding me.

 I fell asleep sometime that night and woke the next morning alone in my room with no sign of Evanor.
 I headed out into the main hall and found Maron enjoying some breakfast.
 He looked at me and gave a gentle smile.

-“She headed out about an hour after you fell asleep.”
+“She left about an hour after you fell asleep.”

 “Did I snore?”
 I asked.